TheD4nM4n/admin/README.md

-# Admin, the official VGCUSA Discord bot.
+# Admin | The official VGCUSA Discord bot

 Admin is a Discord bot designed for ease-of-use, meant for teachers who want to utilize the power of Discord to keep students connected to each other, even outside of school.